 1. The EU is getting tough on shipping emissions

-In the past, shipping has often sailed (excuse the pun!) under the radar of governments’ carbon reductions targets.
-But now with other industries, such as energy, cleaning up their act and the demand for freight transport increasing – policy makers are taking notice.
+In the past, shipping has often sailed (excuse the pun!) under the radar of governments’ carbon-reduction targets.
+But now other industries are cleaning up their act, and the demand for freight transport is increasing – policymakers are taking notice.

 In just the past month, The European Union’s Emissions Trading System (EU ETS) has released a new policy proposal, Fit For 55, that aims to reduce carbon emissions in the bloc by 55% by 2030.

-Shipping emissions will be included in the ETS for the first time ever, meaning ship owners will have to buy permits from the EU when their ships pollute, or face paying a fine.
+Shipping emissions will be included in the ETS for the first time, meaning ship owners will have to buy permits from the EU when their ships pollute or face paying a fine.

-The EU ETS would affect around two thirds of maritime transport emissions (90 million tonnes CO2) as it covers all large ships (above 5,000 gross tonnage), no matter what flag they fly.
+The EU ETS would affect around two-thirds of maritime transport emissions (90 million tonnes of CO2) as it covers all large ships (above 5,000 gross tonnage), no matter which flag they fly.

-This crackdown on transport emissions by the EU is likely to get even tougher as a spokesperson stated transport emissions would need to be cut by 90% to reach the block’s goal of being carbon neutral by 2050.
+This crackdown on transport emissions by the EU is likely to get even tougher.
+As a spokesperson stated, the EU would need to cut transport emissions by 90% to reach the block’s goal of being carbon neutral by 2050.

 2. Sea freight emissions are rising rapidly